certtools/intelmq/docs/Bots.md

                        'monthly' --> intelmq-2018-02
                        'yearly' --> intelmq-2018
 * `elastic_doctype`: Elasticsearch document type for the event.
 Default: events
-* `http_username`: http_auth basic username
+* `http_username`: HTTP basic authentication username
-* `http_password`: http_auth basic password
+* `http_password`: HTTP basic authentication password
 * `use_ssl`: Whether to use SSL/TLS when connecting to Elasticsearch.
 Default: False
 * `http_verify_cert`: Whether to require verification of the server's certificate.
 Default: False
 * `ssl_ca_certificate`: An optional path to a certificate bundle to use for verifying the server
 * `ssl_show_warnings`: Whether to show warnings if the server's certificate cannot be verified.
 Default: True
 * `replacement_char`: If set, dots ('.') in field names will be replaced with this character prior to indexing.
 This is for backward compatibility with ES 2.X.
 Default: null.
 Recommended for ES2.X: '_'
-* `flatten_fields1: In ES, some query and aggregations work better if the fields are flat and not JSON.
+* `flatten_fields`: In ES, some query and aggregations work better if the fields are flat and not JSON.
 Here you can provide a list of fields to convert.
                        Can be a list of strings (fieldnames) or a string with field names separated by a comma (,). eg `extra,field2` or `['extra', 'field2']`
                        Default: ['extra']